bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

 ## Overview

-In this module, students will learn the foundations of JavaScript.
-By learning JavaScript, students will develop the skills needed to understand other programming languages.
-Learning the fundamentals of JavaScript is an investment in their long-term success as a full-stack web developer.
+In this module, students learn three web development technologies that are essential to success as a web developer.
+Students learn HTML through creating the basic structure for web pages.
+Also, students learn CSS to organize and style elements on the page.
+Finally, students will become familiar with Git and navigating the file system using the command line.

 In this week's virtual classes, you will be welcoming our students to their first module of our Full-Stack Web Development Boot Camp.
 You'll be walking them through the very basics of HTML, CSS, Git Version Control, and Terminal/Console commands.